 Long-term use or addiction can lead to psychotic breaks from reality, memory loss, heart problems, seizures and serious dental complications, known as “meth mouth.”

-Additionally, because one’s brain becomes so saturated with these reward chemicals, prolonged abuse can cause significant brain damage, making the delusions, anger and dread permanent.
+Additionally, because one’s brain becomes so saturated with these reward chemicals, along with dependence and addiciton, prolonged abuse can cause significant brain damage, making the delusions, anger and dread permanent.

 Treatment for Stimulant Addiction